Disney: The Lion King II: Simba's Pride

 - "They Still Belong to Us" Lecture: Zira pulls a very successful one right after Kovu's Heel Realization.

 - This Is Unforgivable!: The song "One of Us" includes "...But do not forget what we cannot forgive" as some of the lyrics to it.

 - Those Two Guys: Timon and Pumbaa take to this role again like in the first movie.

 - Tree Cover: Timon and Pumbaa manage to completely conceal themselves behind a tree that's one-third Pumbaa's width.

 - The Unchosen One: Nuka is a perfect example of this, being more elligible for the role of his father's (and mother's) protege and getting shafted in favor of Kovu.

-- Villain Song: And how!
-"My Lullaby" (written by Joss Whedon!) is probably the most twisted and messed-up song in Disney's catalogue since Frollo's number from Hunchback of Notre Dame - it is almost exclusively about Zira outlining her very gruesome, blood-soaked dreams of revenge against Simba against a pounding orchestra.
+- Villain Song: "My Lullaby" (written by Joss Whedon) is probably the most twisted and messed-up song in Disney's catalogue since Frollo's number from The Hunchback of Notre Dame.
+It is almost exclusively about Zira outlining her very gruesome, blood-soaked dreams of revenge against Simba against a pounding orchestra.

 - "Well Done, Son!"
 Guy: Nuka.
 Rare variation in that it's his mother's approval, not his father's, that he longs for.